On this page

 Our courses

-Mindfulness-based cognitive therapy (MBCT) courses combines two great approaches; mindfulness and cognitive behavioural therapy.
+Mindfulness-based cognitive therapy (MBCT) combines two great approaches; mindfulness and cognitive behavioural therapy.
 Our MBCT courses are a great way to understand thought patterns and how to work with these in more helpful ways.
 We deliver these courses both online and in-person.

 You will learn and practise simple meditations and other activities that can help you to: